 When to Call the Doctor

-- Belly pain that is getting worse, and pain medicines do not help.
+- Belly pain that is getting worse, and pain medicine does not help

-- Changes in your incision, such as the edges are pulling apart, drainage or bleeding coming from it, incision is red, warm, swollen, or more painful.
+- Changes in your incision, such as the edges are pulling apart, drainage or bleeding coming from it, redness, warmth, or worsening pain

-Ascending colectomy - discharge; Descending colectomy - discharge; Transverse colectomy - discharge; Right hemicolectomy - discharge; Left hemicolectomy - discharge; Hand assisted bowel surgery - discharge; Low anterior resection - discharge; Sigmoid colectomy - discharge; Subtotal colectomy - discharge; Proctocolectomy - discharge; Colon resection - discharge; Laparoscopic colectomy - discharge; Colectomy - partial - discharge; Abdominal perineal resection - discharge
+Ascending colectomy - discharge; Descending colectomy - discharge; Transverse colectomy - discharge; Right hemicolectomy - discharge; Left hemicolectomy - discharge; Hand assisted bowel surgery - discharge; Low anterior resection - discharge; Sigmoid colectomy - discharge; Subtotal colectomy - discharge; Colon resection - discharge; Laparoscopic colectomy - discharge; Colectomy - partial - discharge; Colon cancer - bowel resection discharge

 Galandiuk S, Netz U, Morpurgo E, Tosato SM, Abu-Freha N, Ellis CT.
 Colon and rectum.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 21st ed.
 St Louis, MO: Elsevier; 2022:chap 52.